victorwokili/AWS-Intermediate/Networking/2 Tier Web Application/Readme.md

   - RDS-SG2

 3.
-2. Create A Launch Template for an Auto Scaling Group, take advantage of the user data field
+2. Create A Launch Template (Web &App Servers) for an Auto Scaling Group, take advantage of the user data field
 a.
 Don't forget to include an auto scaling group access IAM Role to the template
-3.
+b.
+Ensure you it is a public IP

-4.
+4. Create an autoscaling group

+5.